arangodb/docs/3.7/architecture-deployment-modes-dc2-dc-limitations.md

   databases or collections from replication.

 - In any DC2DC setup, the minor version of the target cluster must be equal to or greater than the minor version of the source cluster.
+Replication from a higher to a lower minor version (i.e., from 3.9.x to 3.8.x) is not supported.
   Syncing between different patch versions of the same minor version is possible, however.
   For example, you cannot sync from a 3.9.1 cluster to a 3.8.7 cluster, but you can sync from a 3.9.1 cluster to a 3.9.0 cluster.